 Eligible students should apply through the United States Department of Veterans Affairs in order to obtain a Certificate of Eligibility.
 A copy of the Certificate of Eligibility must be provided to Student Financial Services.
 Applications can be completed online or by calling the Department of Veterans Affairs at 1-888-442-4551.

 Launched as a provision of the Post-9/11 Veterans Educational Act of 2008, this program benefits qualified undergraduate and graduate students.
 Veterans who are using Post-9/11 GI Benefits and who are entitled to 100% of their benefit may be eligible.
 To participate in the Yellow Ribbon program, you must be using Post-9/11 GI benefits at 100% eligibility, and cannot be on active duty and or a military spouse.

-There are a limited number of Yellow Ribbon awards available to Simmons College students.
+There are a limited number of Yellow Ribbon awards available to Simmons University students.
 Please contact Student Financial Services for more information about this program.

 Request more information about Nursing@Simmons, or speak with an Admissions Counselor at 1-855-461-7466.